c4nzin/bitterxpress/README.md

 ```

 Now you are ready to go.
-## @App Decorator
+## @SetupApp Decorator
-You can use a custom middleware with the app decorator, set the server's port, or use a specific controlle, also you can define a custom provider
+You can use a custom middleware with the SetupApp decorator, set the server's port, or use a specific controlle, also you can define a custom provider

 ```typescript
 import { SetupApp , Controller, useGlobalMiddlewares, customProdivers} from 'bitter-press';